wairas/happy-tools/README.md

                         0)
   -b INT, --blue INT    the wave length to use for the blue channel (default:
                         0)
-  -a, --autodetect_channels
+  --autodetect_channels
                         whether to determine the channels from the meta-data (overrides the manually specified channels) (default:
                         False)
-  -k, --keep_aspectratio
+  --keep_aspectratio    whether to keep the aspect ratio (default: False) --annotation_color HEXCOLOR
-                        whether to keep the aspect ratio (default: False) --redis_host HOST     The Redis host to connect to (IP or hostname) (default: localhost) --redis_port PORT     The port the Redis server is listening on (default:
+                        the color to use for the annotations like contours (hex color) (default: #ff0000) --redis_host HOST     The Redis host to connect to (IP or hostname) (default: localhost) --redis_port PORT     The port the Redis server is listening on (default: